Flex0152/mcb/readme.md

 # General
 This is a small application for monitoring the Windows clipboard.
-The GUI in app.py creates a Tkinter text field.
-The text field updates with each new value from the clipboard.
+The GUI in app.py creates a Tkinter TreeView.
+The Treeview updates with each new value from the clipboard.
 The values are also stored in a database located in the same folder.
 The database can be searched using the search field by text content or by category.
 Additionally, there is a CLI with mcb.py.
 The CLI allows you to search the database.